adolfo0620/sentiment_analysis/README.md

 line graph, charting change in sentiment over time if given date imputs (i.e., tweet dates)

 chart ranking most used adjectives

-### Twitter

-be able to search by hashtag, account, or just words by themselves